y0nei/portfolio/README.md

 > A personal website of mine serving as a portfolio and a link collection for all of my social media accounts (*just like carrd.co/linktr.ee*).

 We all know that there are many benefits to having your own portfolio/personal website.
-For a long time, I have procrastinated on creating one for myself, and instead used social media to post my work and establish an online presence.
-I think it's necessary for anybody looking into web development to have a personal website.
+For a long time, I have procrastinated on creating one for myself, and instead used social media to establish an online presence and post my work.
+I believe it's necessary for anybody looking into web development to have a personal website, creating your own portfolio site — rather than working within the limitations of other platforms — showcases your dedication to your craft.
+With your own site, you can integrate design features tailored exclusively to your style and capabilities.
+Speaking of design, I decided to take time and learn Figma in order to create a prototype of this website, not only to train myself as a web developer, but also as a designer.

 [![Figma design board][figma badge]][figma board]